 Established in 2018, the Epilepsy12 Youth Advocates formed to support the Epilepsy12 national audit programme, bringing their voices, experiences, hopes and wishes to life through youth-led project work and advocacy.

-The project started with a series of clinic chats in clinics across England, finding out what matters to children, young people and families to support their epilepsy care and experiences.
-You can read the results of the clinic chats in their report Epilepsy12 &Us and presented to the 2018 Epilepsy12 OPEN UK conference.
+The Epilepsy12 Youth Advocates began with clinic chats in clinics across England, finding out what matters to children, young people and families to support their epilepsy care and experiences.
+You can read the results in their report Epilepsy12 &Us and as presented to the 2018 Epilepsy12 OPEN UK conference.
 In 2018 the group were the first ever winners of the HQIP Richard Driscoll Memorial Award for patient and public involvement.

-The Epilepsy12 Youth Advocates identified through the clinic chats that children and young people wanted more support linked to their anxieties and worries about their epilepsy.
-Throughout 2019, the group developed a project to work with clinics, to find out how they support patients and families, to identify good practice and work with clinics to create actions for the future.
+Through the clinic chats, the Epilepsy12 Youth Advocates identified that children and young people wanted more support linked to their anxieties and worries about their epilepsy.
+In 2019, they developed a project to work with clinics to find out how they support patients and families, identify good practice and create actions for the future.
 The group presented their plans at the 2019 Epilepsy12 OPEN UK conference, with the 150+ attendees sharing their ideas to help develop the project.

 ...the Youth Advocates have visited six clinics virtually to support discussions around future plans whilst looking to find out what makes the “gold standard” in supporting patients’ worries and anxieties